angela-zhang1/JavaUSACO/README.md

 # JavaUSACO
-A collection of all my USACO solutions in Java
+A collection of all my USACO solutions in Java (yes, I am a quiche eater).